atarazana/gramola/README.md

 export JENKINS_NAMESPACE=$(yq eval '.jenkinsNamespace' ./apps/cicd-jenkins/values.yaml)
 ```

-NOTE: If the namespace is not there yet, you can check the sync status of the ArgoCD application with: `argocd app sync arco-saer-cicd-jenkins`
+NOTE: If the namespace is not there yet, you can check the sync status of the ArgoCD application with: `argocd app sync gramola-cicd-jenkins`

 ```sh
 oc get project ${JENKINS_NAMESPACE}